Courage Kenny Rehabilitation Institute

-The Sister Kenny Rehabilitation Associates physician will coordinate the services and share the information with patients and their primary care physicians.
+The Courage Kenny Rehabilitation Associates physician will coordinate the services and share the information with patients and their primary care physicians.

 Services relevant to the management of individual cases of post polio syndrome are available on the campus of Abbott Northwestern Hospital in Minneapolis and United Hospital in St. Paul and will be utilized when indicated.